How to buy a good English dictionary

 If possible, get a software dictionary instead of a paper one.
 Here are some reasons why:

-- Easy copying.
-If you're making your own SuperMemo collection for learning English, you can select whole sentences and definitions in the dictionary, and copy them to your new items.
+• Easy copying.
+If you’re making your own SRS collection for learning English, you can select whole sentences and definitions in the dictionary, and copy them to your new items.

 Why is quick searching so important?
 Because if you want to learn English well, you should look up lots of words, and a paper dictionary discourages you from that.
-You want to look up a word, you look at the huge book with 1500 pages, think "Ah, never mind", and you never learn that word.
-With a software dictionary, once you see how easy it is, you will start looking up hundreds of words every week.
+You want to look up a word, you look at the huge book with 1500 pages, think “Ah, never mind”, and you never learn that word.
+Once you see how quick it is to use a software dictionary, you will start looking up hundreds of words every week.
 And your English will get a huge boost.

 Phonetic transcription for every word